treeverse/lakeFS/docs/deploy/index.md

 # Deploy and setup lakeFS

-Note: Optionally, for a hosted lakeFS service with guaranteed SLAs, try [lakeFS Cloud](https://lakefs.cloud) {: .note }
+For a hosted lakeFS service with guaranteed SLAs, try [lakeFS Cloud](https://lakefs.cloud) {: .note }